Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Preliminaries and System Model

-where $\varepsilon_j$ is chosen by the worker to express its privacy preference, with a smaller value indicating a stronger privacy protection.
-Moreover, our multi-snapshot attack relies on the fact that intent vectors are repeatedly observable on discrete task dimensions, which differs from the location-privacy setting where the \emph{exact} same coordinate is less likely to appear repeatedly in a continuous space.
-Therefore, in intent-privacy settings, multi-snapshot statistical attacks are more realistic and prevalent, and it is thus essential to combine personalized LDP with memoization/permanent randomization to strengthen long-term protection. \end{Defn}
+The privacy budget $\varepsilon_j$ is specified according to worker $w_j$'s personalized privacy preference, with a smaller value indicating stronger privacy protection. \end{Defn}

-It is worth emphasizing that constraint \eqref{eq:personalized_ldp_def_rev} provides a mechanism-level distinguishability guarantee (facilitating composition and parameterization), whereas \eqref{eq:h_lower_bound_intent_1_rev}--\eqref{eq:h_lower_bound_intent_2_rev} characterize a lower bound on privacy risk from the perspective of the adversary's optimal inference.
+Moreover, our multi-snapshot attack relies on the fact that intent vectors are repeatedly observable on discrete task dimensions, which differs from location-privacy settings where the exact same coordinate is less likely to recur in a continuous space.
+Therefore, multi-snapshot statistical inference is particularly relevant for intent privacy in dynamic MCS.
+Condition~\eqref{eq:personalized_ldp_def_rev} provides a mechanism-level distinguishability guarantee for intent reporting, which facilitates privacy parameterization and downstream post-processing analysis.
+In contrast, constraints~\eqref{eq:h_lower_bound_intent_1_rev}--\eqref{eq:h_lower_bound_intent_2_rev} characterize inference resistance from the perspective of the adversary's optimal estimation error.